Some characterizations for Markov processes at first passage: Characterization of processes that admit a scale function at the minimum

 \section{Characterization of processes that admit a scale function at the minimum}

-The reader would have noticed that in deriving \eqref{eq:scale-identity}, besides \eqref{eq:positive-chances}, only the following property, not the a.s. absence of the negative jumps, of $X$ was used. \begin{definition} $X$ is said to be continuous at the minimum when $X_{T_a^-}=a$ a.s.-$\PP_x$ on $\{T_a^-<\zeta\}$ for all $a\leq x$ (equivalently, all $a\in (\inf I, x]$, all $x$) from $I$. \end{definition} In fact the two properties are equivalent, and (much) more can be said.
+The reader would have noticed that in deriving \eqref{eq:scale-identity}, besides \eqref{eq:positive-chances}, only the following property, not the a.s. absence of the negative jumps, of $X$ was actually used (in applying the strong Markov property to get the additive and regenerative properties of $T^-$). \begin{definition} $X$ is said to be continuous at the minimum when $X_{T_a^-}=a$ a.s.-$\PP_x$ on $\{T_a^-<\zeta\}$ for all $a\leq x$ (equivalently, all $a\in (\inf I, x]$, all $x$) from $I$. \end{definition} In fact the two properties are equivalent, and (much) more can be said.